Julie United States 33 Comments

 If you have dreams of hiking to Hidden Canyon, you will have to wait until the hiking trail is repaired.

 Even if you have no plans to hike these trails, the closures can still impact your visit.
 With fewer trails open, there are limited options for hikers to spread out in the park, increasing the crowds on the remaining trails.
-In 2019, before park visitation quieted down a little bit due to COVID-19, the crowd levels were record setting on Angels Landing, enough so that the trail had to temporarily shut down for safety reasons.
+Even in 2019, the crowd levels were record setting on Angels Landing, enough so that the trail had to temporarily shut down for safety reasons.

 For updates on trail closures and the potential repair of the trail to Observation Point and Hidden Canyon, visit the Zion National Park website.